An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States: Results

-Another insightful analysis that summarises the complexity of the ground state of~\cref{eq:bigHamiltonian} is the Gini coefficient of the probability distribution~\citep{gini1912variabilita}.
-The Gini coefficient is normally used in the context of economics to assess the concentration of wealth in a society: the highest the concentration of wealth in a few individuals, the higher the Gini coefficient will be; on the other hand, it will tend to zero if wealth is perfectly distributed among the population.
-If we think of probability as wealth and of elements of the canonical basis as individuals, the analogy is clear.
-Therefore, we measure the Gini coefficient as

-We show in~\cref{fig:gsProperties}(c) the Gini coefficient for different values of physical spins $N_S$ and time spins $N_T$.
-The most relevant reading of this plot for our work is considering the diagonals of the plot where $N_S+N_T$ is fixed.
-In such a case, we see that the larger $N_T$ is, the smaller the Gini index is.
-This indicates that the probability spreads across more elements of the canonical basis of $\mathscr{H}$ as $N_T$ increases.
-Said fact is corroborated by~\cref{fig:gsProperties}(d), which shows the ratio of the canonical basis elements needed to capture 99\% of the probability distribution given by the ground state.
-More formally stated, let the canonical basis $\{\sigma\}$ be indexed such that $\abs{\braket{\sigma^{(i)}}{\Phi(N_S)}}^2 \ge \abs{\braket{\sigma^{(i+1)}}{\Phi(N_S)}}^2$.
-Then, \cref{fig:gsProperties}(d) shows the ratio $r/2^{N_S+N_T}$, where $r$ is the smallest integer such that $\sum_{i=1}^r \abs{\braket{\sigma^{(i)}}{\Phi(N_S)}}^2 < 0.99$.
-It is clear from \cref{fig:gsProperties}(d) that for a fixed number of total spins $N_S+N_T$, the larger $N_T$ is, the highest the ratio of elements in the canonical basis needed to explain the ground state is.
+Another insightful analysis that summarises the complexity of the ground state of~\cref{eq:bigHamiltonian} is the proportion of the canonical basis elements needed to capture 99\% of the probability distribution given by the ground state $\ket{\Phi(N_S, N_T)}$ for different values of physical spins $N_S$ and temporal spins $N_T$, shown in~\cref{fig:gsProperties}(c).
+The larger this ratio is, the larger the Monte Carlo sample $\mathcal{M}$ should be in~\cref{eq:VariationalEnergy} to be able to describe the expected energy to a given degree of error.
+More formally stated, let the canonical basis $\{\sigma\}$ be indexed such that $\abs{\braket{\sigma^{(i)}}{\Phi(N_S,N_T)}}^2 \ge \abs{\braket{\sigma^{(i+1)}}{\Phi(N_S,N_T)}}^2$.
+Then, \cref{fig:gsProperties}(c) shows the ratio $r/2^{N_S+N_T}$, where $r$ is the smallest integer such that $\sum_{i=1}^r \abs{\braket{\sigma^{(i)}}{\Phi(N_S,N_T)}}^2 > 0.99$.
+It is clear from \cref{fig:gsProperties}(c) that for a fixed number of total spins $N_S+N_T$, the larger $N_T$ is, the highest the ratio of elements in the canonical basis needed to explain the ground state is.